Docketing and Enforcement of Foreign Judgments in New Jersey

 When will New Jersey courts not recognize a foreign judgment?
 The answer:

 - If the judgment was rendered under a judicial system that does not employ impartial procedures for rendering the judgment;

 - If the foreign court lacked jurisdiction over the defendant;

 - Or if the foreign court lacked jurisdiction over the case itself.

 In determining whether or not a judgment was rendered by an impartial due process of law, the court will use standards developed by the American Law Institute and the International Institute for the Unification of Private Law.

 Lastly, if there is any question as to the impartiality of the proceedings or doubt as to the integrity of the process, the court has broad discretion to dismiss the judgment.

 How Snellings Law LLC Can Help

 If you have a judgment from another state that you want to enforce in New Jersey, we can assist you with the docketing process.
 We provide you a list of the information required and we handle the rest of it.
 Once the judgment is enforceable in New Jersey, we assist you with taking action to collect the amount owed.
 We are proficient in handling:

 If you have a judgment debtor who resides or has assets in New Jersey, we can help docket and enforce your judgment.
 Snellings Law LLC provides proficient as well as effective legal representation.
-Call us at 973.265.6100 or contact us via our website to schedule your appointment.
+Contact us today to schedule your appointment.
 Our office is accessible to public transportation.
 In addition, parking is available, and we offer flexible hours by request.